NIWA Reports on NZ’s River Flooding Exposure

 It stated that the number of insurance claims indicates that flooding events in New Zealand are increasing.
 Flooding has been the most frequent and damaging natural hazard since the late 20th century.

-It is expected that climate change will bring in more intense and frequent rainfall and sea-level rise that can increase flood inundation risks across New Zealand, the NIWA report says.
+The NIWA report says climate change is expected to bring more intense and frequent rainfall and sea-level rise, which can increase flood inundation risks across New Zealand.

 Importance of the flood hazard area map (FHLA)

-The report addresses this challenge by creating a composite flood hazard area map (FHLA) from modelled and historic flood hazard maps and flood-prone soil maps publicly available in August 2018.
+The report addresses this challenge by creating a composite flood hazard area map (FHLA) from modelled and historic flood hazard maps and flood-prone soil maps that were publicly available in August 2018.

 Through these composite flood hazard area maps, elements at risk were identified and enumerated in the report.
 This includes populations, buildings, transport infrastructure, electricity infrastructure, three-waters infrastructures and land cover.

 These maps show the areas and populations with the highest exposure in populous regions like Auckland, Waikato, Wellington, and Canterbury.
-With Canterbury the having the highest exposed assets and people.
+Canterbury has the highest exposed assets and people.
 The report also shows the production land most exposed in essential dairy and pastoral production regions, including Waikato, Canterbury, and Southland.

 Climate change and flood hazards

-The report mentions the links between climate change to flood hazards.
-To determine this, the mean annual flood (MAF) discharge is analyzed under 4 representative pathway scenario (RCP) for the 2036 to 2056 and 2086 to 2099 periods to determine the level of potential flood hazards to populations and assets in catchments areas sensitive to changes in mean annual flood (MAF) discharges.
+The report mentions the links between climate change and flood hazards.
+To determine this, the mean annual flood (MAF) discharge is analyzed under 4 representative pathway scenarios (RCP) for 2036 to 2056 and 2086 to 2099 periods to determine the level of potential flood hazards to populations and assets in catchment areas sensitive to changes in mean annual flood (MAF) discharges.
 The results of future hazards from variations in MAF are discussed in the report.

 These include 20 thousand square km of approximately 675 thousand resident-occupied areas, 411 thousand buildings with a replacement value of NZD 135 billion as of 2016 replacement values, 19 thousand km of roads, over 1,500 km of railway, 20 airports, and 1,397 km of transmission lines, and more than 21 thousand km of three-water pipelines.